michaelpj/termsandtruthconditions/_posts/2017-11-24-towards-effective-entrepreneurship.md

 what we think are the important factors in a high-impact startup.
 We presented this in some workshops to EF participants, and at EAG Oxford 2016.
-This is perhaps of interest, but it's not as relevant to the high-level picture so I've relegated it to an appendix.
+This is perhaps of interest, but it's not as relevant to the high-level picture so I've relegated it to a follow-up post.

 ### So what do we say to entrepreneurs?